Back

 • Long-term location/planning security (5 years).

-• Entitlement to a reduction if the CPI falls.
+• Right to a reduction in case of a CPI decline.

 • Full inflation risk (100% CPI).

-• Graduated rent (Art.
-269c OR): Rent increases by fixed amounts at fixed times.
-Minimum term 3 years.
-Absolute predictability, independent of CPI/interest rates.
-Combination with index-linked rent not permitted.
+• Staggered rent (Art.
+269c CO): Rent increases by fixed amounts at fixed times.
+Minimum duration of 3 years.
+Absolute predictability, detached from CPI/interest rates.
+Combination with index-linked rent is impermissible.

 • Relative method (Art.
-269a OR): Adjustment in the event of changes to the reference interest rate, costs; inflation (CPI) only up to a maximum of 40%.
-Applies to open-ended contracts or after the expiry of fixed terms.
-Reflects costs, but is more complex.
+269a CO): Adjustment upon change of reference interest rate, costs; inflation (CPI) only up to a maximum of 40%.
+Applies to open-ended contracts or after the expiration of fixed terms.
+Reflects costs, but more complex.

-Index-linked rent is common for commercial premises (offices, shops, etc.) in Switzerland for the following reasons:
+Index-linked rent in Switzerland is widespread for commercial premises (office, retail, etc.) for the following reasons:

-• Usually long contract terms (≥ 5 years).
+• Customary long contract terms (≥ 5 years).

-• High tenant investments (renovation) require amortisation period and secure duration.
+• High tenant investments (fit-out) require amortization time and secured duration.

 • Perceived predictability due to CPI coupling.